What is the Digital Europe programme?

 Artificial Intelligence: Working on data, putting data to work

 Artificial intelligence (AI) refers to systems that display intelligent behaviour by analysing their environment and taking actions – with some degree of autonomy – to achieve specific goals.
 Many AI approaches critically depend on the availability of data to achieve their results, or use learning methods to perform optimally or improve over time.

 AI applications are boundless.
 They include helping, with repetitive or dangerous tasks, the diagnosis and treatment of diseases, finding structured patterns in vast amounts of data and predicting climate change.
 AI applications can boost productivity by bringing economic gains, societal progress and environmental sustainability.

 - Establish EU-wide common data spaces building on public and private sector data sets.

-- Data spaces cover key industrial and societal sectors (e.g. health, climate, environmental, manufacturing, agriculture, energy, financial and mobility data) and high value datasets from the public sector (including space, geospatial and earth observation/environment data).
+- Data spaces cover key industrial and societal sectors (e.g. green deal, mobility, manufacturing, agriculture, cultural heritage, health, media and public administrations data) and high value datasets from the public sector (including space, geospatial and earth observation/environment data).